GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 Giving back through volunteering is an excellent idea to help foster kindness and share it with others.

 And finally, how can children make a difference on a global scale?
-For instance, they can donate items to places affected by natural disasters, write letters to elected officials on important issues, send thank you cards to the military, and raise money for charities around the world.
+For instance, they can donate items to places affected by natural disasters, write letters to elected officials on important issues, send thank-you cards to the military, and raise money for charities around the world.

 As a class, choose a cause you’d like to support at the school, local, national, or even global level.
 Regularly journal about what you’re doing, how it’s helping others, and how it feels to offer kindness.
+These ABCs of Kindness posters are perfect for helping students come up with ideas for showing small acts of kindness each day.

 Create a Kindness Tree